pace-neutrons/Euphonic/doc/source/plotting.rst

   fig.show()

-Phonon dispersion plots often include large steps between discontinuous regions.
-In order to accommodate this, a single Spectrum1D can be split into a list of spectra with the :py:meth:`euphonic.spectra.Spectrum1D.split` method.
+Phonon dispersion plots often include large steps between discontinuous regions in reciprocal space.
+In order to accommodate this, a single
+Spectrum1D can be split into a list of spectra with the :py:meth:`euphonic.spectra.Spectrum1D.split` method.
 :py:meth:`plot_1d <euphonic.plot.plot_1d>` will happily accept